 IDC's Software and Hardware Support Services research assists software and hardware vendors and support providers in developing, marketing, and delivering support services.
 Recurring service revenue, to put it simply, represents some of the most profitable and sought-after dollars for technology providers.
 By subscribing to this service, clients will gain greater insight into best practices for operational efficiencies, competitive positioning, and strategies for using support services to drive revenue and new technology sales.

-The impact of new technology on support services requirements
+- The impact of new technologies like software-defined architectures and cloud on support services requirements

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.